Skip to content

 To test using molecules from ScalaJS, you need to have a ScalaJVM backend server running in a separate process that can receive the queries and send data back to ScalaJS.

-In the server module you can see 7 different minimal Tapir backend setups that you can start out from and successively add your own api endpoints to.
-In one process you can start up one of those backends where you will be asked which backend you want to use:
+In the server module you can see 5 different minimal Tapir backend setups that you can start out from.
+In one process you can start up one of those backends where you will be asked which backend and database that you want to use:

 Please choose a database and a server backend to test the Molecule RPC API: